 Journey to Becoming the Mom I Always Dreamed Of

-I always dreamed of being a mom, but not just any mom – a GREAT mom.
-I wanted to raise children who loved how I treated them and the life I provided.
-Kids who knew respect is a two-way street.
-Kids who were respectful but not fearful of being themselves around me.
+I always dreamed of being a mom, but not just any mom – a great mom.
+I wanted to raise children who loved how I treated them and the life we built together.
+Kids who knew that respect was a two-way street.
+Kids who felt safe being themselves around me without fear.

 Back to Living